Motorola 6847

 The low display resolution is a necessity of using television sets as display monitors.
 Making the display wider risked cutting off characters due to overscan.
 Compressing more dots into the display window would easily exceed the resolution of the television and be useless.

+Variants

+According to the datasheets, there are non-interlaced (6847) and interlaced (6847Y) variants, plus the 6847T1 (non-interlaced only).
+The chips can be found with ceramic (L suffix), plastic (P suffix) or CERDIP (S suffix) packages.

+Die pictures

 Signal levels and color palette

 The chip outputs a NTSC-compatible progressive scan signal composed of one field of 262 lines 60 times per second.